loanDepot (NYSE:LDI) Research Coverage Started at Morgan Stanley

-Morgan Stanley began coverage on shares of loanDepot (NYSE:LDI) in a report released on Tuesday, The Fly reports.
-The brokerage set an “equal weight” rating on the stock.
+Investment analysts at Morgan Stanley began coverage on shares of loanDepot (NYSE:LDI) in a research report issued on Monday, Benzinga reports.
+The brokerage set an “equal weight” rating and a $21.00 price target on the stock.
+Morgan Stanley’s price target would indicate a potential upside of 1.99% from the company’s current price.

-LDI has been the topic of several other research reports.
-Barclays assumed coverage on shares of loanDepot in a research note on Tuesday.
-They issued an “overweight” rating and a $25.00 target price on the stock.
-Rowe assumed coverage on shares of loanDepot in a research note on Tuesday.
-They issued a “buy” rating and a $25.00 target price on the stock.
-Citigroup began coverage on shares of loanDepot in a research note on Tuesday.
-They issued a “buy” rating and a $25.00 target price on the stock.
-JMP Securities began coverage on shares of loanDepot in a research report on Tuesday.
-They set an “outperform” rating on the stock.
-Finally, UBS Group initiated coverage on shares of loanDepot in a research report on Tuesday.
-They set a “neutral” rating on the stock.
-Four investment analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-The company presently has an average rating of “Buy” and an average price target of $24.17.
+Several other brokerages have also recently weighed in on LDI.
+Citigroup initiated coverage on loanDepot in a report on Monday.
+They set a “buy” rating and a $25.00 price objective for the company.
+Raymond James assumed coverage on loanDepot in a research note on Monday, March 8th.
+They issued an “outperform” rating and a $23.00 price target for the company.
+Piper Sandler assumed coverage on loanDepot in a research note on Monday.
+They issued a “neutral” rating and a $20.00 price target for the company.
+William Blair assumed coverage on loanDepot in a research note on Monday.
+They issued an “outperform” rating for the company.
+Finally, The Goldman Sachs Group assumed coverage on loanDepot in a research note on Monday, March 8th.
+They issued a “neutral” rating and a $22.00 price target for the company.
+Four analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average price target of $24.00.

 loanDepot, Inc engages in the origination and servicing of conventional and government mortgage loans in the United States.
 The company also provides settlement services, which include captive title and escrow business; real estate services that cover captive real estate referral business; and insurance brokerage services, including services to homeowners, as well as other consumer insurance policies.